joeattueyi/cours-analyse/Readme.md

 Jordan's *Cours d'Analyse* is the work from which most mathematicians from the end of the 19th to the beginning of the 20th century learned analysis.

 I always wanted to read it but there is no English or Italian translations available.
-Since I didn't know French I decided to kill two birds with one stone and learn the language while doing something interesting.
+Since I didn't know French I decided to learn the language while doing something interesting.

 ## Originals